 The exhibits inside the main buildings also help you get an understanding of what daily life was like in old Urayasu.
 For the local fishermen, their fishing boats were their lifeblood, and here you can see models of these boats and the tools used to make them.
 You can also see the equipment used for harvesting food from the sea and preparing it for consumption.
 Explanations for these exhibits are available in English by downloading the Pocket Curator mobile app from the Apple or Google app stores.

 After touring the museum, visitors who have developed an appetite for seafood can stop by for lunch next door at Café Restaurant Sutenpare.
 Urayasu was once known for its ample asari clam harvests, so much so that the museum has a clam mascot character named Assari-kun.
 Sutenpare offers a variety of clam-based dishes, and their signature menu item is the clam rice (asari meshi) set meal.
 Even if you’re not a fan of seafood, the restaurant offers a variety of other items, plus drinks and desserts.
-Sutenpare also gives you chance to give back to the local community, as the restaurant is officially designated as a facility which employs and trains workers with disabilities.
+Sutenpare also gives you a chance to give back to the local community, as the restaurant is officially designated as a facility which employs and trains workers with disabilities.

 1-2-7 Nekozane, Urayasu City